ctford/songs/moments-of-glass.md

 Some more moments of glass
 They're harder and harder to find

-It's not that the light is getting dim
+It's not the light that's getting dim
 There's just a spiderweb of fissures in
 The medium that sits 'tween you and me